Mknea/finngen/README.md

 The `birthday` and `personal_identity_code` properties are generated on the first access.
 `birthday` is generated backwards from the age, with random date from the birthyear.
 If the birthyear is the current one, the date is only generated up to current date.
-`personal_identity_code` is generated based on gender, birthday and random number (the individual number).
+`personal_identity_code` is generated based on gender, birthday and random number (for the individual number).

 ### Simplifications